Katie Checkley Dip.in Therapeutic Counselling ; MBACP. Beautiful You Counselling

 I work from two locations, Kings Hill West Malling and Tunbridge Wells.
 Parking at Kings Hill is free and plentiful.
 Parking in Tunbridge Wells is a little more tricky, but there is some street parking and many public car parks available in close vicinity.
 Tunbridge Wells station is also nearby.

-Many clients have a preference for “Face to Face” counselling sessions but if you prefer we can explore the option of working together via a video link.
+Many clients have a preference for “Face to Face” counselling sessions but if you prefer we can explore the option of working together via a video link or telephone counselling sessions.